Prakasan

 Prakasan is a 2017 Malayalam drama movie directed by Bash Mohammed.
 It was screened at Mumbai Film Festival.
 The film was selected for Discovery India section at the Mumbai International Film Festival (MAM).
 The movie is set to screen at MOMI festival.

-Synopsis
+Plot

 The movie depicts the life of a tribal youth named Prakasan who lives with his mother and sister in Chamakundy, Kerala.
 He dreams of having a job in a city, which comes true.
 Prakasan's designated job is a health care worker which includes locating prostitutes to distribute condoms and spread awareness.
 He finds it hard to wrap his head around this in a fast-paced life.